 That’s where a conversion-focused retargeting ad can help you close the loop.
 After an account has downloaded your BOFU content, you can assume they’re ready for your offer.
 Your ad then should be focused around the final action to take, nothing more.

-In the case of Upcall, you can see how they use a simple ad focused exclusively on the desired action: getting a free trial sign up.
+In the case of Upcall, you can see how they use a simple, effective retargeting ad focused exclusively on the desired action: getting a free trial sign up.

 Retargeting ad type #6: Upsell and cross-sell